random-rip/primebot_backend/README.md

 ## Contributing

 Feel free to implement new features and create pull requests.
 Also feel free to create tickets for new features or bugs even if you cannot implement or fix them.
-Also it is not only about programming.
+Also, it is not only about programming!
 We need feedback for features from teams.
 Don't hesitate to start a discussion below feature requests.

-TODO @OrbisK
+If you create a pull request, make sure that ``python manage.py test`` does not fail.